 Boy Scout Troop 233 is sponsored by Bradley United Methodist Church, Greenfield, Indiana.
-Troop leaders have organized six annual Central Indiana Merit Badge University programs each May (2009, 2010, 2011, 2012, 2013, and 2014).
+Troop leaders have organized seven annual Central Indiana Merit Badge University programs each May (2009, 2010, 2011, 2012, 2013, 2014, and 2015).
 Special note is made of a local alumni club, the Central Indiana chapter of the Association of Former Students of Texas A&M, that stepped up and provided 14 volunteers that served as Merit Badge counselors/instructors during the first two years, and taught more than 25 classes in each of those first two years.
 Several have continued serving every year, although the majority of MB counselors/instructors are now Scout parents/leaders and professionals from Greenfield and nearby communities.
 In 2012, parents/leaders that had started bringing their Scouts to the event from other Councils began stepping up and now there are a number of our volunteer MB counselors/instructors that are from those other Councils, from as far away as Chicago and Michigan.

 Our 2014 MBU offered 73 different merit badges in more than 110 classes over four sessions.
 Attendance for 2014 surpassed the 500 mark for the first time, with 501 Scouts registered for the event from more than 20 different Scout Councils and 9 states (IN, IL, MI, OH, KY, MO, WI, TN, and GA).

 In 2013, 62 different merit badges were offered in a total of 89 classes during four sessions (Friday evening, Saturday morning, Saturday afternoon, and Saturday evening), with Scouts having an opportunity to earn at least 3 and and as many as 6 merit badges during the event.
 BSA Scuba was offered in the Greenfield Central High School indoor pool.
 Adult leader training (three different classes) was also offered.